Avery Homestead

-The Avery Homestead is a two-story Colonial-style home in Ledyard, Connecticut that was built circa 1696.
+The Avery Homestead is a two-story Colonial home in Ledyard, Connecticut, that was built circa 1696.
 Evidence suggests that the house may have begun as a single-story, one-room house and later expanded to a two-story, two-room house by 1726.
 The house underwent major additions and renovations by Theophilus Avery and later his grandson, Theophilus Avery.
 In the mid-1950s, Amos Avery began a decade-long restoration effort to return the house to its 18th-century appearance.
 The Avery Homestead is historically significant as a well-preserved example of an 18th-century farmhouse with fine craftsmanship.
 The home is also historically important because more than twelve generations of the Avery family have resided there over the course of three centuries.
 The Avery Homestead was listed on the National Register of Historic Places in 1992.

 Overview

-The Avery Homestead is located on the west side of Ledyard, Connecticut and faces south on Avery Hill Road.
+The Avery Homestead is located on the west side of Ledyard, Connecticut, and faces south on Avery Hill Road.
 The house overlooks 100 acre of stone-walled pasture land that extends south to Stoddards Wharf Road.
 The two-story house has a shed to the immediate east and a two-story barn to the southeast.
 Past the barn is a farm pond that is located in a small valley formed by Billings-Avery Brook.
 The brook extends west for a mile (about 1.6 km) before joining the Thames River.